Tiger Woods, with help from his daughter, opens up in Hall of Fame speech

 He spoke of being barred from golf clubs as an up-and-coming junior player because he was Black.
 He paid tribute to his parents, who took out a second mortgage on their home to pay for his junior golf expenses.
 He alluded to his well-chronicled problems once he reached the pinnacle of golf — his divorce, addictions and injuries.

-With his son Charlie and mother Kultida looking on, Woods’s 14-year-old daughter set the tone, speaking of the 2021 car crash and his lengthy recovery.
+With Woods’s son, Charlie, and mother, Kultida, looking on, Woods’s 14-year-old daughter set the tone, speaking of the 2021 car crash and his lengthy recovery.

 “Recently, Dad had to train harder than ever,” Sam Woods told the audience Wednesday at PGA Tour headquarters in Ponte Vedra Beach, Fla.
 “About a year ago you were stuck in a hospital bed at one of your ultimate lows and one of the scariest moments of your life and ours.
 We didn’t know if you’d come home with two legs or not.
 Now, not only are you about to be inducted into the Hall of Fame, but you’re standing here on your own two feet.